-Mobility as a Service (MaaS) is a concept to usually applied as an alternative to owning a private car to support urban living.
+Mobility as a Service (MaaS) is a concept usually applied as an alternative to owning a private car to support urban living.
 The concept typically involves the use of technology to support a mobility system encompassing public transport, cycle hire, car clubs and taxis.
+MaaS transport solutions have a transformative potential in promoting sustainable mobility.

 Transport services can typically be paid on a subscription basis or on a Pay-As-You-Go basis like the Leap card or London's Oyster card.
 The Leap card in Dublin for example, supports the use of Luas, bus, DART and in more recent times, the Dublin Bike Sharing Scheme and the GoCar car club scheme.
+Carpooling databases and apps are also becoming more popular as a useful tool to facilitate carpooling for commuters.
 MaaS will also be a useful tool in land use planning to support car free or low car developments near public transport hubs and provide access to a car without owning one when needed.